nhatnx/appfast-docs/docs/GETTING STARTED/how-to-create-an-article-list-block.md

 ---
 sidebar_position: 7
-title: How to create a Slide Banner block
+title: How to create an article list block
 ---

-The Slide Banner block is a versatile and visually engaging element that allows you to display multiple images or content slides within a single banner.
-This guide will walk you through the steps to create and customize a Slide Banner block using the common block properties available in Appfast.
+The Article List block is a powerful feature that allows you to dynamically display a list of articles on your page.
+This guide will walk you through the steps to create and customize an Article List block using the common block properties available in Appfast.

-## Understanding the Slide Banner Block
+## Understanding the Article List Block

-The Slide Banner block is designed to showcase a series of slides, typically images or promotional content, in a rotating banner format.
-This block is commonly used on homepages or landing pages to capture user attention and highlight important messages or offers.
+The Article List block is designed to automatically generate a list of articles based on the content available in your website.
+This block is particularly useful for displaying blog posts, news updates, or any other type of article-based content.

-## Adding a Slide Banner Block
+## Adding an Article List Block

 ### Step 1: Navigate to the Block Section